Feds raid "Princeton of Pot" in California

-OAKLAND, California (Reuters) - Federal agents raided a cannabis cultivation college on Monday in the San Francisco Bay area widely known as the “Princeton of Pot” and the “Harvard of Hemp,” authorities said, as the U.S. government pressed its clamp-down on medical marijuana.
+OAKLAND, California (Reuters) - Federal agents, pressing a government clampdown on medical marijuana, raided a San Francisco Bay-area college known as the “Princeton of Pot” on Monday and briefly detained its founder.

-The sweep turned the college, which offers courses in the growing and dispensing of marijuana, into the latest flashpoint between federal law enforcement and medical cannabis advocates in California and other states where pot has been decriminalized for medicinal purposes.
+The sweep turned Oaksterdam University, which offers courses in the growing and dispensing of marijuana, into the latest flashpoint between federal law enforcement and medical cannabis advocates in California and other states where cannabis has been decriminalized for medicinal purposes.

 “This is clearly an attack on regulation,” Oaksterdam University Chancellor Dale Sky Jones said.
 “They just went after a school that tries to teach people how to do things legally.”

-Several dozen protesters gathered at the school after the raid, some of them openly smoking joints as they carried signs that read “End federal interference” and “Cannabis is medicine.”
+Several dozen protesters rallied at the school during the raid, some of them openly smoking joints as they carried signs that read “End federal interference” and “Cannabis is medicine.”

 Oakland police handcuffed at least one demonstrator, but the reason for the arrest was not immediately clear.